 - 30 USD for 15 days.

 - 125 USD for 3 months.

 There is no visa fee for the children if they are below 10 years.
-Euro, Swish frank, Pound Sterling, US, Canadian, Hong Kong, Singapore, Australian dollar, Japanese Yen are accepted at the airport equivalent of USD for the payment at International Airport of Nepal.
-Only USD requires payment for the visa in any land borders of Nepal.
-Credit card, Nepali and Indian currency neither are also not accepted.
-If you are travelling to China (Tibet), Bhutan or India through Nepal and back to Nepal from those places, you need to change your single entry visa to multiple visas from Nepal immigration office.
+Euro, Swish frank, Pound Sterling, US, Canadian, Hong Kong, Singapore, Australian dollar, and Japanese Yen are accepted at the airport equivalent of USD for the payment at International Airport of Nepal.
+Only USD requires payment for the visa within any land borders of Nepal.
+Credit cards, Nepali and Indian currency neither are also not accepted.
+If you are travelling to China (Tibet), Bhutan or India through Nepal and back to Nepal from those places, you need to change your single entry visa to multiple visas from the Nepal immigration office.
 It coasts 20 USD.

 Visa extensions are available from immigration offices in Kathmandu and Pokhara offices.
 First 15 days visa extension with 30USD (payable in Nepali Rupees only).
 After that, it cost 2 USD per day plus.
 30 days extension coast 50 USD.
-If you are staying for more than 2 months, it's better to go with 90 days visa on arrival rather than extension visa.
-Every extension requires your passport, one photo, fill the form and the fee which must be completed online first.
+If you are staying for more than 2 months, it's better to go with 90 days visa on arrival rather than an extension visa.
+Every extension requires your passport, one photo, fill out the form and the fee which must be completed online first.
 It may be complicated sometimes.

 For more visa info about other kinds of visas except for tourist visas please visit the website of the Nepal immigration department where you can get up to date information: http://www.nepalimmigration.gov.np/